cockroachdb/docs/v19.1/admin-ui-jobs-page.md

 toc: true
 ---

-The **Jobs** page of the Admin UI provides details about the backup/restore jobs as well as schema changes performed across all nodes in the cluster.
+The **Jobs** page of the Admin UI provides details about the backup/restore jobs, schema changes, database statistics and automatic table statistics jobs, and changefeeds performed across all nodes in the cluster.
 To view these details, [access the Admin UI](admin-ui-access-and-navigate.html#access-the-admin-ui) and then click **Jobs** on the left-hand navigation bar.

 ## Job details

-The **Jobs** table displays the ID, description, user, creation time, and status of each backup and restore job, as well as schema changes performed across all nodes in the cluster.
+The **Jobs** table displays the ID, description, user, creation time, and status of each backup and restore job, schema changes, database statistics and automatic table statistics jobs, and changefeeds performed across all nodes in the cluster.
 To view the job's the full description, click the drop-down arrow in the first column.

 <img src="{{ 'images/v19.1/admin_ui_jobs_page_new.png' | relative_url }}" alt="CockroachDB Admin UI Jobs Page" style="border:1px solid #eee;max-width:100%" />

 For changefeeds, the table displays a [high-water timestamp that advances as the changefeed progresses](change-data-capture.html#monitor-a-changefeed).
 This is a guarantee that all changes before or at the timestamp have been emitted.
 Hover over the high-water timestamp to view the [system time](as-of-system-time.html).

+The automatic table statistics jobs are not displayed even when the **TYPE** drop-down is set to **All**.
+To view the automatic statistics creation jobs, filter the results to **Automatic-Statistics Creation** as described in the [Filtering results](#filtering-results) section.

 ## Filtering results